Search our range of undergraduate, postgraduate and professional courses.

 The course is taught from our state-of-the-art newsrooms, which contain the latest industry-standard equipment.
 You’ll participate in our Sports Newsnights which are broadcast on Facebook Live, covering the action as it happens from our broadcast newsroom or from sporting locations.

 You’ll also explore media law and shorthand to National Council for the Training of Journalists (NCTJ) standards.

 Our academics continue to work in the sports media industry and have an impressive network of contacts for you to access.
 We encourage you to participate in as much industry-related work experience as possible.
 The course includes a three-week assessed work placement that could help you make useful contacts that lead to future employment.

 The course operates on a modular basis that provides flexibility and choice.
 Typically the majority of modules are 30 academic credits with a smaller number of 15 credit modules.
 Each credit taken equates to a total study time of around 10 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.
 Full-time students take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for the course and your degree classification are based on the marks obtained for modules taken at levels 5 and 6.
 The full-time course has one start point in September.

-Housing 30 iMacs complete with all the software necessary for multi-platform journalism including InDesign, Quark, Photoshop, Premiere and Adobe Audition.
+Housing 76 iMacs complete with all the software necessary for multi-platform Journalism (Adobe InDesign, Adobe Photoshop, Adobe Premiere Pro, Adobe Audition).